jadecobra/python_tdd_exercises/source/exceptions/exceptions.rst

   AttributeError
   TypeError

-there is also a how to on handling Exceptions_ in tests and programs
+the chapters below cover handling Exceptions_ in tests and programs

 .. toctree::
   :maxdepth: 1